bibinvincent55/Top100-coding/README.md

 ## Top100-coding ##

+# Steps
-* Download the repo contents and open in jupyter notebook.
+1. Download the repo contents and extract it.
+2. Open folder in jupyter notebook.
+3. Run all the cells.
+4. Input a movie name in checkbox (code output).
+You will get suggestions based on the movies based on your interest theme.
+Be patient after inputing movie names.

+Note:
-* For testing purpose, only small dataset is used
+* For testing purpose, i used small dataset.
 * I don't know how to host jupyter notebook code in github.

 # Project Title:
 Movie Recommendation System